Our Office Therapists

 Dan Bierma, Med, Mdiv, LMSW, SSW

 Dan has worked with children and families for more than two decades.
 He has a bachelor’s degree in elementary education with a master’s in education administration.
 Dan then changed careers when he returned to school to complete a master’s degree of divinity and a master’s degree in social work.
 He is currently a practicing, licensed clinical social worker.
 As a social worker Dan has worked in the child welfare system in Ottawa County and hospice care in West Michigan.
 He is currently a full time school social worker at Timberland Charter Academy in Muskegon.
 Dan currently resides in Holland, but is in the process of moving to be closer to his work in Muskegon County.
 In working with clients, Dan is goal oriented; identifying the current most relevant challenge facing the individual in order to develop a solution focused plan and overcome challenges.
 His goal is to give clients the tools to move forward and take control of their lives in a positive way.
 When working with children and family services, Dan believes it is beneficial to have the details from a client's case in order to help the client identify goals as well as meet any requirements within their case.

-Ashton Campbell, MA, LLPC
+Ana Cruz, MA, LLPC

 Julie Gallivan, MA, LLPC, HS-BSP